AmberGershman/web-scraping-challenge/README.md

 <h2><strong>Learning About Mars!</strong></h2>

 This webscraping challenged proved particularly tricky, as I was out for most of the Bootstrap lessons.
+If you'd like more information about my hudband's accident and susbsequent hospitalization, please click here.

 However, with determination and grit and A LOT of help from Sarah and Lisa, I was able to finish.

 I started by setting up the initial web scrape using my very best friend, Python via Pandas via Juypter Notebook, Splinter, and BeautifulSoup.
 This was a lovely way to parse through the html code of the browsers, and pull the appropriate divs.
 I won't lie - accessing the JPL image was painstaking but Lisa clocked me to the "grid" div to pull from.